The Steady Writer: An 8-Week Writing Course for Structure, Craft, and Consistent Output

 Additional Support (Optional):

-You will have the opportunity to receive additional, personalized support throughout and beyond the duration of this course.
+Students will have the opportunity to receive additional, personalized support throughout and beyond the duration of this course.
 These options are designed to support you more deeply while allowing you to receive targeted feedback on your work as it develops.

 1:1 Intensive Session: At any point during the container, you may book a private 60-minute session for individualized guidance, feedback, and support around your writing or process.